Skip to main content

-What is Experience Toddler Curriculum?
+What is the Experience Toddler Curriculum?

-What is Experience Toddler Curriculum?
+What is the Experience Toddler Curriculum?

-Updated over a week ago
+Updated over 4 months ago

 Experience Toddler is a comprehensive curriculum for children ages 18 -36 months.
-We use a combination of books, art, music, playful manipulatives and games to support toddlers' sensory exploration of the world around them as they build foundational development in social-emotional, motor, language and cognitive skills.
+We use a combination of books, art, music, playful manipulatives, and games to support toddlers' sensory exploration of the world around them as they build foundational development in social-emotional, motor, language, and cognitive skills.
 Please see the following links to check out the full scope of the toddler curriculum:

 Each month you discover:

-• Art experiences are toddler-friendly with a focus on stamping, collaging, coloring and using stickers.
+• Art experiences are toddler-friendly with a focus on stamping, collaging, coloring, and using stickers.

 • Language and literacy experiences invite children to explore the included 4 books, practice concepts of print, build vocabulary, tell stories with included story pieces, and listen to read-alouds.

-• Cognitive experiences offer a variety of tray play games that include supplies for learning shapes, colors, sorting manipulatives, a variety of self-help activities for cleaning and feeding, number sense activities that explore 1-1 correspondence, more or less concepts and exposure to numbers.
+• Cognitive experiences offer a variety of tray play games that include supplies for learning shapes, colors, sorting manipulatives, a variety of self-help activities for cleaning and feeding, number sense activities that explore 1-1 correspondence, more or less concepts, and exposure to numbers.

-• Music and movement experiences include digital music produced specifically to support toddlers in exploring rhythm pattern games, muscle coordination games, instrument exploration and simple sing-alongs.
+• Music and movement experiences include digital music produced specifically to support toddlers in exploring rhythm pattern games, muscle coordination games, instrument exploration, and simple sing-alongs.

-The Experience Toddler curriculum reinforces the same theme concepts and developmental skills as Experience Baby and Experience Preschool (Mother Goose Time) but designed specifically for the toddler level.
+The Experience Toddler curriculum reinforces the same theme concepts and developmental skills as Experience Baby and Experience Preschool (Mother Goose Time) but is designed specifically for the toddler level.
 This allows schools to present a cohesive learning experience from birth through age 5.

 Did this answer your question?